 Baby bathtubs give parents a controlled environment for cleaning a wet, slippery baby.
 The angle of the tub helps free a parent's hands for washing.
-When shopping for an infant bathtub, avoid bath rings, baby flotation devices, and suction seats without restraining belts.
-These can flip over and lead to drowning.

 Things to keep in mind when choosing an infant bathtub: